alexeden/learning-kotlin/README.md

 Complement of `takeIf`.

+## Collections

+Use `getOrElse` or `getOrNull` for safe index access.
+`getOrElse`'s second argument is a lambda that returns a default value.

 # Tidbits

 File-level functions in Kotlin are represented in Kotlin as static methods on a class with a name based on the file in which they are declared.